 Before establishing a fulltime freelance career, Carmen worked as an in-house publicist for the University of Chicago News Office from 1991-1995, as an editorial assistant for Inside Chicago magazine from 1989-1991, and as a high school English and humanities teacher at the Harvard School from 1986-1990.

 In 2008, after running a freelance writing career for 13 years doing business as Carmen Marti, Carmen decided to give her business a name.

-At the time, Carmen was living in a particularly drafty, poorly insulated and badly heated house, watching DVDs of crackling fireplaces on TV—literally.
-She dreamed of those old-fashioned steel units that sit in the corner, clanking and sputtering with life, pumping hot steam through the room to make it warm.
+At the time, she was living in a particularly drafty, poorly insulated, and badly heated house, watching DVDs of crackling fireplaces on TV—literally.
+She dreamed of those old-fashioned steel units that sit in the corner, clanking and sputtering with life, pumping hot steam through the room to warm it.
 They were the way to heat a room.
 They worked, they got the job done.
 Radiators.
 Carmen longed for a radiator.
 She wanted to be a radiator.